-Dmenu is a small dynamic menu created by suckless.org.
-It is mainly used as a software launcher for the dwm window manager but It can do much more.
-I started using dmenu in my school bash program and quickly saw Its usefulnes in scripting.
+Dmenu is a lightweight dynamic menu.
+It’s mainly used as a program launcher for the dwm window manager but can do much more.
+I quickly saw it’s whole range of uses when implementing into my bash scripts.

 Dmenu On Wayland

-After some more searching I found mew which I now prefer over wmenu.
+A smaller project I found is mew, which I now prefer over wmenu.
 It’s a close copy of the dmenu source code but with changes to be wayland native.
-This would make it a lot easier to port the patches because the code is very similar to the original dmenu.
-On top of that the source code is only half as big as wmenu coming in with around 1'000 lines of code.
-As I am not a C-developer it’s a lot nicer to go through less lines of code.
+This makes it a lot easier to port patches because the code essentially has the same structure as the original dmenu.
+On top of that the source code is only half as big, coming in with around 1'000 lines.

 Important Patches